 More info: Charlatan

 PG-8X by ML-VST

 PG-8X is an emulation of the Roland JX-8P hardware synthesizer.
 The virtual instrument comes incredibly close to its analog counterpart.
 Music producers looking for 80s analog sounds should look no further.

 With its warm pads, fat bass sounds, and analog leads, this JX-8P clone doesn’t spare nostalgia.
 PG-8X is the free synth VST instrument for synthwave, vaporwave, and other 80s-inspired electronic music genres.

 For more analog synthesis nostalgia, consider the OB-Xd virtual synth by discoDSP.
 It emulates the Oberheim OB-X, OB-Xa, and OB-8 hardware synthesizers.
 Interestingly enough, OB-Xd’s filter sounds so good that it was also used in Dexed, the FM synthesizer we mentioned earlier.

 OB-Xd by discoDSP

 OB-Xd is another classic analog synthesizer in the form of a plugin.
-It emulates the Oberheim OB-X, OB-Xa, and OB-8 analog synthesizers with some intentional differences and improvements.
+It emulates the Oberheim OB-X, OB-Xa, and OB-8 analog synthesizers with intentional differences and improvements.
 The sound isn’t a 100% accurate simulation of the original hardware, but OB-Xd captures the sonic character of its analog counterparts.

 OB-Xd also features a vast collection of presets that deliver those classic Oberheim OB-X sounds.
 The software is compatible with all VST plugin hosts on Windows, macOS, and Linux.
 Also available is an iOS version for portable devices.